 Street Sales Tax Provides Additional Funding

-Pittsburg voters overwhelmingly approved renewal of a quarter-cent street sales tax in September 2015 to provide additional funding for the construction, alteration, repair, and maintenance of City streets.
+Pittsburg voters overwhelmingly approved renewal of a quarter-cent street sales tax in September 2015 to provide additional funding for the repair and maintenance of City streets.
 This tax began April 1, 2016 and will sunset after 5 years, expiring on March 31, 2021.

-This street quarter-cent sales tax enables the City to have a 5-year street maintenance plan that utilizes existing resources, outside resources, and a prioritized project list to insure ongoing street maintenance and is estimated to generate approximately $1 million annually.
+This street quarter-cent sales tax enables the City to have a 5-year maintenance plan that utilizes existing resources, outside resources, and a prioritized project list to ensure ongoing street maintenance.
+The sales tax is estimated to generate approximately $1 million annually.

 The City of Pittsburg started collecting the street sales tax in April 2011.
 To date, the City has received $5,401,422.
 Of this amount, $683,020 is in reserves for 2017.